A Generalized Framework for Video Instance Segmentation: Introduction

-Despite the simple and intuitive framework, \name{} achieves state-of-the-art results on the VIS benchmarks without bells and whistles.
-Notably, \name{} greatly exceeds the state-of-the-art performance on challenging long and complex video datasets, Occluded VIS~\cite{OVIS-Dataset} and YouTube-VIS 2022~\cite{MaskTrackRCNN}.
-In addition, we validate the generalization capability of our method by achieving new state-of-the-art results under both online and semi-online settings\footnote{By setting the clip length as 1, we can convert our semi-online model to an online (per-frame) VIS model.}.
-In addition to performance, we provide further analysis of training and inference settings that can be utilized for various purposes, taking into account the accuracy and efficiency tradeoffs.
+Despite its simple framework, \name{} achieves state-of-the-art results on VIS benchmarks, outperforming previous methods on challenging long and complex video datasets (Occluded VIS~\cite{OVIS-Dataset} and YouTube-VIS 2022~\cite{MaskTrackRCNN}).
+Our method also demonstrates strong generalization capability under online and semi-online settings\footnote{The term `general' describes how our proposed framework is designed to be versatile and able to operate in both online and semi-online manner.
+This flexibility is achieved by adjusting the clip length to 1, which allows us to convert the semi-online model into an online (per-frame) VIS model.}.
+We provide additional analysis of the training and inference settings, which can be useful for balancing accuracy and efficiency tradeoffs.